 However, it works well in this traditionally-styled space with high ceilings and a spacious floor plan.

 Shop for your bedding and pillows with your color scheme in mind.
 The bedding you choose can take up about 60% of the room, so take your time finding and choosing the right one.
 Before choosing a comforter or quilt with a particularly bold or colorful pattern, think about how it will impact the room as a whole.

 Refer back to the 60/30/10 design rule.
-This says that your primary color should be in about 60% of the room, secondary color or pattern should be in 30% of the room, and the remaining 10% should be an accent color.
+This says that your primary color should be in about 60% of the room, the secondary color or pattern should be in 30%, and the remaining 10% should be an accent color.